 The Fifth Amendment, in the field of federal activity, and the Fourteenth, as respects state action, do not prohibit governmental regulation for the public welfare.
-The guaranty of due process demands only that the law shall not be unreasonable, arbitrary or capricious, and that the means selected shall have a real and substantial relation to the object sought to be attained.
-It results that a regulation valid for one sort of business may be invalid for another sort because the reasonableness of each regulation depends upon the relevant facts.
+They merely condition the exertion of the admitted power, by securing that the end shall be accomplished by methods consistent with due process.
+It results that a regulation valid for one sort of business, or in given circumstances, may be invalid for another sort, or for the same business under other circumstances, because the reasonableness of each regulation depends upon the relevant facts.

 The New York Legislature passed a Milk Control Law that established a Milk Control Board with the power to fix minimum and maximum retail prices charged by stores to consumers for milk.
 Defendant was a storekeeper who was found to have sold milk for less than the price fixed by the Board's order.
 Defendant asserted that the statute and order violated the equal protection clause and the due process clause of the Fourteenth Amendment.
 The Court held that the contention that discrimination deprived defendant of equal protection was not well founded because there was no showing that the order placed him at a disadvantage or affected him adversely.